Deon Stewardson: Death

-On the morning of 28 October 2017 a local outlet reported Stewardson had been found dead in the bathroom at a Graaff-Reinet accommodation establishment the previous afternoon, with police confirming it as suicide.
+On the morning of 28 October 2017, a local outlet reported Stewardson had been found dead in the bathroom at a Graaff-Reinet accommodation establishment the previous afternoon, with police confirming it as suicide.
 Stewardson is survived by his partner Marianne Meijer, sister Sheryl and half siblings Joanne and Sean.
-By his request there was no funeral and his family and friends arranged a 'get-together' to remember him on the day of the cremation.
+By his request, there was no funeral, and his family and friends arranged a 'get-together' to remember him on the day of his direct cremation.
+Stewardson never married or had children and regretted not doing so.